jonpecar/ThreesPlus/source/How To Play/Playing.rst

 as determined by the cards.
 The cards which change the direction of play are described in the cards section.
 On each player’s turn they may do one of two options (at the discretion of the player):

-1. Pick up the cards in play if they cannot go or if they choose to do so; 1.4 Errors
+1. Pick up the cards in play if they cannot go or if they choose to do so;
 2. Play a card or cards if they have a valid move.

 What Can Be Played
 ------------------